“Sita at Ashokavana” – A ‘Ramayana’ Illustration

 The Ramayana tells the story of Rama, one of the most popular deities of the Hindu religion.
 As the result of a power struggle, just prior to his coronation to be King, Rama, his wife, Sita, and Rama’s brother, Lakshmana, were banished from their homeland.
 While they were living in the forest, Sita was abducted by Ravana, a demon king.

 This scene here depicts Ravana attempting to convince Sita to marry him.
 Fortunately, Sita is rescued by her love and husband, Rama, before she is forced to marry the demon king.
 The caption to “Sita at Ashokavana” reads “Arrived on the island of Lanka, Hanuman has shrunk in size, and eventually finds Sita near a dazzling white temple in a grove of ashoka trees within the palace complex.
-She is seated on the ground like a female ascetic and sunk in melancholy.
+She is seated on the ground like an ascetic, withdrawn from worldly pleasures to reach spiritual enlightenment, and sunk in melancholy.

 For more Folk and Traditional art, please visit the art movements page here.